 Phishing Email Training Mistakes to Avoid

 Phishing email training can significantly reduce the susceptibility of the workforce to phishing attacks, yet some employers fail to train their employees how to recognize phishing attempts or do not invest sufficient time and resources in improving the security awareness of the workforce.
-If security awareness and phishing training for employees is viewed as a checkbox item for compliance, the training is unlikely to be very effective at reducing risk.
+If phishing and security awareness training for employees is viewed as a checkbox item for compliance, the training is unlikely to be very effective at reducing risk.

 Training the workforce does come at a cost.
 There is the cost of purchasing the training material, but also a time cost.
 When employees are being trained, they are not working.
 A business with 1,000 employees that provides training that lasts 3 hours a year, will suffer a 3,000-hour productivity loss each year.
 It is also important when committing so much money to training that the training is effective at reducing risk.
 It should be noted that while the cost of training can be considerable, it is far lower than the cost of resolving a cyberattack and data breach, which the 2022 IBM Security Cost of a Data Breach Report shows has risen to $4.24 million.